HEAR is a pan-equality network of London equality and human rights voluntary and community sector organisations.

 British Institute of Human Rights

 Race on the Agenda

 Refugees in Effective and Active Partnership

 If you are interested in becoming involved in the future of the HEAR Network, including as a member of our Steering Group or the charity, or as a Trustee, please get in touch by emailing firstname.lastname@example.org

-London For All Partnership – from April 2013 to March 2017 HEAR was proud to be part of the London for All Partnership, which was funded by London Councils and led by London Voluntary Service Council (LVSC) The other partners in London for All were LASA, Race on the Agenda and Women’s Resource Centre.
+London For All Partnership – from April 2013 to March 2017 HEAR was proud to be part of the London for All Partnership, which was funded by London Councils and led by London Voluntary Service Council (LVSC).
+The other partners in London for All were LASA, Race on the Agenda and the Women’s Resource Centre.
 Together the London for All partners provided a wide programme of free support for London’s voluntary and community sector

 In the light of the new General Data Protection Regulations (GDPR) HEAR has an updated Privacy Notice.
 This tells you why HEAR collects and uses some personal information, what types of information HEAR uses, what your rights are, and how to contact us about the information we collect, store and use.

 Privacy Notice – please click here to read how HEAR uses personal information and how to contact us about the information we use